Mad World

 "Mad World" is a 1982 song by British band Tears for Fears.
 Written by Roland Orzabal and sung by bassist Curt Smith, it was the band's third single release and first chart hit, reaching number three on the UK Singles Chart in November 1982.
 Both "Mad World" and its B-side, "Ideas as Opiates", appeared on the band's debut LP The Hurting (1983).
-This single was also the band's first international success, reaching the Top 40 in several countries in 1982–83.
+This single was also the band's first international success, reaching the top 40 in several countries in 1982–83.
+In the UK, it was the 12th best-selling single of 1982.

 "Mad World" has since been covered by various artists, including a 2001 version recorded by Michael Andrews and Gary Jules for the soundtrack of the film Donnie Darko; a 2003 single release of the song reached number one in the UK for three consecutive weeks and won Orzabal his second Ivor Novello Award.
 A 2021 rendition of the song was included on Demi Lovato's album Dancing with the Devil... the Art of Starting Over.

 The cover photo was taken at Round Pond in Kensington Gardens (London, England).

 Background

 "Mad World" was originally written on acoustic guitar when Orzabal was 19 after being inspired to write a new wave song in the vein of Duran Duran's "Girls on Film".
 After a few false starts with Orzabal on vocals, he suggested Smith sing it and "suddenly it sounded fabulous".
+Retrospectively, it has been suggested that the chorus "Mad World" was partially inspired by the bridge of Cat Stevens' 1966 hit single "Matthew and Son", a similarity that has been referenced by Stevens in live performances.

 "Mad World" was intended to be the B-side for the band's second single "Pale Shelter (You Don't Give Me Love)", but their record company stated that "Mad World" could be a single in its own right.
 The band then opted to re-record "Mad World" with producers Ross Cullum and Chris Hughes, the latter a former drummer with Adam and the Ants.

 Curt Smith's ad lib in the song's final chorus resulted in a mondegreen.
 Smith clarified the actual lyric in 2010: